Elasticsearch vs. MongoDB: 2023 Comparison

 3. Real-time Analytics:

-MongoDB is well-suited for real-time analytics as it can easily process large datasets in a fraction of the time it takes traditional databases.
+MongoDB is well-suited for real-time analytics as it can easily process large datasets in a fraction of the time it takes traditional relational databases to.
 Its strong replication and redundancy features make it a great choice for applications where data integrity is important.

 Choosing between Elasticsearch and MongoDB